MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide.md

     If this update is required and not installed, the client installation warns you that it must be installed.
 This update can be installed after the client is installed but some actions will be blocked and the message is displayed again.

 > [!IMPORTANT]
-> Installation requires local administrative permissions.
+> Installation of the Azure Information Protection client requires local administrative permissions.

 ### To install the Azure Information Protection client for users